-1. Examination requirements.
-An individual is eligible to take the licensing examination upon completion of or during the basic full-time peace officer

-2. Retaking examinations.
+- 1. Examination requirements.
+An individual is eligible to take the licensing examination upon completion of or during the basic full-time peace officer training course.
+A minimum score of seventy percent is necessary for successful completion of the licensing examination.
+The individual shall pay the examination fee established by the board prior to taking the examination. - 2.
+Retaking examinations.
 An individual who fails the first examination may retake the examination one time upon furnishing to the board the required examination fee.
 After the second unsuccessful attempt, the individual shall successfully complete the entire basic full-time peace officer training course before the individual may retake the examination a third time.
 The individual shall obtain a limited license if the individual will attend the basic full-time peace officer training course at the law enforcement training academy.